Makes 2 Quarts

 ¼ Cup Sugar

 In a 2-quart saucepan cook the strawberries and ¼ cup sugar over medium heat, stirring often.
 Cook the strawberries until they soften and begin to break up, about 5 minutes.
 Set aside to cool.
 Once cooled, strain the strawberries in a fine mess strained set over a bowl.
-Reserve one cup of the strawberry liquid.
+Reserve one cup of the strawberry syrup.

 In a large heatproof bowl beat the yolks with the sugar, until combined, with a wire whisk.
-In a slow and steady stream add the 1 cup reserved strawberry juice to the eggs and sugar whisking the whole time.
+In a slow and steady stream add the 1 cup reserved strawberry syrup to the eggs and sugar whisking the whole time.